IanManners1997/CS-Course-Grading/readme.txt

 if the student already exists it will return false.
 If the student is successfully added, return true. the section MUST already exist.

+dump()
+dumps the contents of the database

+truncateAll()
+Removes all contents from database

+addGrader(name, id, section)
+Adds a grader to a database and/or section.
+If the grader exists it will add to the section.
+If the section already has a grader, it will update the database with the new grader.
+If the previous grader has no more sections it will delete that grader.

+addTeacher(name, id, section)
+Adds a teacher to a section
+*NOTE*
+A section is not allowed to have no teacher!
+So, the only way to add a new section other than from a file is to add a teacher to it, creating an empty section.

+removeStudent(id, section)
+Removes a student from a section, if the student has no other courses, removes the student from the database.

+removeGrader(id, section)
+removes a grader from the section, if the grader has no more sections removes the grader.

+removeTeacher(id)
+Removes a teacher from the database
+*NOTE* Can only remove a teacher if he has no sections!

+removeSection($section)
+Removes a section from the db, if the students inside have no other classes, it removes them from the db too If the grader has no more section it removes them from the db too.
+Will not attempt to remove the teacher.